gaultier/blog/how_should_your_mutex_be_named.md

 Tags: Go, Awk, Search
 ---

+I have started a new job recently and the main challenge I find is to ingest and adapt to a big codebase that does things slightly differently than what you are used to.

 The other day a Pull Request popped up at work, which made me think for a bit.
 It looked like this (Go, simplified):

 ```go